Kyle Wilson (English footballer): Macclesfield Town

 He made his debut in the 4–0 defeat by Notts County at Moss Rose on 15 August 2009.
 He was a late substitute for Matthew Tipton.

 On 26 January 2010, it was announced Wilson was rejoining FC United of Manchester on loan, for a month.
 His loan period was extended but he was recalled his parent club in early March.

 He was released by Macclesfield, along with 10 other players at the end of the 2009–10 season.

 Hyde

 On 20 July 2010, Wilson signed for Conference North side Hyde.
 He became Hyde's sixth signing of summer 2010.
 He made his official debut on 14 August when he saw his team lose 5–0 to AFC Telford United at the New Bucks Head.
 On 1 October 2010, he was released by Hyde due to continuas injury problems.

 Chester

 On 30 September 2010 he joined Chester.
 He went on to make 35 appearances in total, scoring 7 goals.
-He was released by the club in May 2011.